DesertifActions Summit: Climate migrations: which challenges for territories and local communities

 On Monday 15 May Leonardo will give a presentation entitled “Monitoring migration and internal displacement - filling the data gaps with innovation”, and on Tuesday 16 May will join a panel discussion with the title “Panel: Leveraging the Power of Geospatial Visualization and Analytics for Development”.

-International Piece Institute Vienna Seminar "Moving forward together: addressing human mobility"
+International Peace Institute Vienna Seminar "Moving forward together: addressing human mobility"

 9-10 May 2017, Vienna, Austria